axibase/atsd/writing-data.md

 ![](./images/axibase-collector.png)

-[Axibase Collector](https://axibase.com/docs/axibase-collector/) is an ETL solution for scheduled data collection from external sources with an emphasis on automation.
+[Axibase Collector](https://axibase.com/docs/axibase-collector/) is an ETL tool for scheduled data collection from external sources.

 Use Collector to retrieve structured and unstructured data from a wide variety of sources such as relational databases, web services, and Java applications.

-### Protocols Supported by Axibase Collector
+### Axibase Collector Integrations

 * [AWS](https://axibase.com/docs/axibase-collector/jobs/aws.html)
 * [Docker](https://axibase.com/docs/axibase-collector/jobs/docker.html)